diegnghtmr011/programacion1/README.md

 # programacion1

-This repository contains the code created during the second semester of computer science engineering in the subject of Programming I. **The code is written in Java and does not seek to be impeccable, as it is a beginning.**
+This repository contains the code created during the second semester of Systems and Computer Engineering in the subject of Programming I. **The code is written in Java and does not seek to be impeccable, as it is a beginning.**

 ## The code is organized into the following folders: